Maggie Q: Personal life

 After meeting her Stalker co-star Dylan McDermott on-set in early 2014, their engagement was announced on January 14, 2015.
 They stated in 2017 that they were not in any rush to be married.
 They ended their relationship in February 2019.

 Q has five tattoos: a cross on her right forearm; Tibetan script and a little triangle on her left forearm; a Zulu proverb on her side—"umuntu ngumuntu ngabantu", which means "a person's character is made by the collective"; and one of a phoenix on her left hip, which she has had to conceal for most of her roles except Nikita.
 She suffered temporary hearing loss in her right ear after her eardrum was damaged during an explosive stunt in 2010.

 She owned a house in Pound Ridge, New York, which she sold to Zoe Kravitz in 2021.
 She announced she was married on the July 7, 2025 episode of Live with Kelly and Mark.
 She married Vietnam-born, US-raised entrepreneur Curtis Macnguyen, a retired hedge fund manager and entrepreneur, best known for founding Ivory Investment Management in 1998.

 Activism

 Q is outspoken on the subject of animal rights and has taken part in PETA Asia's campaigns promoting vegetarianism.
 A vegetarian for many years, she has said that giving up meat was one of the most rewarding decisions she has ever made.
 "I feel better, I have more energy, on and off the set, and I have the satisfaction of knowing that I'm doing something to help stop animal suffering."
 In 2008, she was named PETA Asia-Pacific's Person of the Year, and PETA listed her as one of the Best-Dressed Celebrities of 2008.
 She has since taken the step to cut all animal products from her diet by becoming a vegan.
 PETA named her one of their three Sexiest Vegans of 2017.
 She is currently an ambassador for Animals Asia Foundation.

+Business ventures

+In 2019, Q launched Qeep Up, a sustainable activewear brand manufacturing women's apparel including leggings, sports bras, and swimwear from recycled ocean waste and post-consumer materials.
+The clothing line is produced in ethical factories in Los Angeles, California, with yarn created from plastics collected on the Eastern Seaboard.

+in 2017, she founded ActivatedYou with Frank Lipman, an integrative medicine physician and gut-health expert.
+The brand produces a range of dietary supplements and nutritional products designed to support digestive health, energy, and overall wellness.
+Q has stated that her involvement in the company was inspired by her personal health research and began over a decade before its public launch.

+Both ventures reflect Q's long-standing commitment to animal rights, environmental sustainability, and wellness advocacy.
+ActivatedYou sponsors the Animal Rescue Mission, a charity that works to rescue, rehabilitate, re-home homeless and abused animals, primarily in the Los Angeles area.